j-balkovec/web.github.io/README.md

 - CSS: Used for styling the calculator interface.
 - JavaScript: Used for implementing the calculator's logic and functionality.

+## Sentiment API

+The API is a project based on a machine-learning algorithm.
+With the help of the NLTK library, we managed to classify countless tweets.

+### Project Structure

+- `max/min/analyze/intro.html`: The main HTML files that represent the interface.
+- `style.css`: The CSS file that provides styles and layout.
+- `app/main/extremes.py`: The brains of the API
+- `mock_data.csv`: Tweets
+- `README.md`: documentation and description of the UI

+### Usage

+To use the API, follow these steps:

+1. Clone the repository or navigate to the "Projects" directory on your local machine.

+2. Install dependencies

+3. Run with `flask --app run`

+### Technologies Used

+- HTML: Used for creating the structure and layout of the UI
+- CSS: Used for styling the calculator interface.
+- Python: API logic
 ## Contributing

 Contributions to the Projects directory are welcome!
 If you have any improvements, additional projects, or bug fixes to suggest, feel free to submit a pull request.
 Please follow the contribution guidelines and code of conduct outlined in the repository.